kubesphere/website/content/en/docs/quick-start/deploy-bookinfo-to-k8s.md

 ---
 title: "Deploy Bookinfo and Manage Traffic"
 keywords: 'kubesphere, kubernetes, docker, multi-tenant'
-description: 'Deploy a Bookinfo App'
+description: 'Deploy a Bookinfo App on K8s and learn how to release microservics using canary deployment'

 linkTitle: "Deploy Bookinfo and Manage Traffic"
 weight: 3040